Decatur Medical Malpractice Lawyer

 Decatur, IL 62526

 In addition to an unacceptable mortality rate for the above conditions, the number of patients who died following coronary bypass procedures was over three times the state average.
-63.89 patients out of 1,000 died compared to the average of 20.36 per 1,000.
+For example, 63.89 patients out of 1,000 died compared to the average of 20.36 per 1,000.

-Finally, only 54% of patients surveyed understood their medical treatment and what was required for continued care following discharge.
-This can contribute to readmission rates as patients that are not properly educated on their health conditions could see those conditions worsen following release.St.
-Mary’s Hospital
+The staff's failure can contribute to readmission rates as patients who are not adequately educated on their health conditions could see those conditions worsen the following release.

 1800 East Lake Shore Drive

 St. Mary's has received a baby-friendly designation from the state for its level two perinatal care and its emergency care for pediatric patients.
 In addition, its incident rate of birth injury to both child and mother is well below the state and national average.

 Its readmission rate of 24.9% of congestive heart failure patients and a mortality rate of 16.8% of heart attack sufferers are both above average.